'Hope and help'

 - Build communities of support

 - Promote positive relationships

 - Help children recognise and respond to bullying behaviour.

-In the last year we worked directly with:
+In the last three years we directly supported:

 Building communities of support